 The 1968 Exhibit with Curator Brian Horrigan

 Join Brian Horrigan, UChicago AB ’72, as he recounts how The 1968 Exhibit was assembled and evolved while traveling from coast to coast.
-Organized by the UChicago and Harvard clubs.
+Organized by the UChicago and Harvard clubs. *SOLD OUT*

 The immersive exhibit transports visitors back to 1968.
 Organized chronologically, the experience begins in January with a Vietnam-era Huey helicopter that has “landed” in an American living room and concludes in December with a replica Apollo 8 Command Module.
 The sights and sounds of this media-saturated age fill the exhibit.
 Interactive lounges feature iconic artifacts including a suede vest worn by Jimi Hendrix, a Beatles “Yellow Submarine” lunch box, and a sweater and shoes worn by Fred Rogers.
 The exhibit was created in partnership with the Atlanta History Center, the Chicago History Museum, and the Oakland Museum of California.